rehierl/node-tree-outliner/0-1-mixed/0-0-mixed.md

 * used in computer/information science
 * includes - representation, naming, categories, properties, relations
-* used to limit complexity and organize information
+* used to limit complexity and to organize information
-* intended to improve problem solving - i.e. gain new knowledge
+* intended to improve problem solving - i.e. new knowledge

 <!-- ======================================================================= -->
 ## wikipedia, taxonomy